SCENE 01 / GAFFER LIGHTING TEAM

 Professional gaffers and lighting crews with expertise in LED, HMI, and tungsten systems.
 From intimate interviews to large-scale nighttime shoots across Canada.

+Here is how this works in practice.
 The gaffer and lighting team translate the Director of Photography's vision into practical lighting setups on set.
-In Canada, gaffers work at leading facilities including Pinewood Toronto Studios, Vancouver Film Studios, and MELS Studios Montreal, designing and executing lighting plans that create mood, depth, and visual consistency across every scene.
+In Canada, gaffers work at top facilities including Pinewood Toronto Studios, Vancouver Film Studios, and MELS Studios Montreal, designing and executing lighting plans that create mood, depth, and visual consistency across each scene.

-We assemble experienced gaffer and lighting teams matched to your production's scale, style, and technical requirements.
-With equipment sourced through rental houses like William F. White (Whites), PS Production Services, and Sim, our team coordinates crew availability, equipment sourcing, and department logistics so your lighting team arrives fully prepared.
+Here is the short of it.
+We assemble skilled gaffer and lighting teams matched to your production's scale, style, and tech needs.
+With gear sourced through rental houses like William F. White (Whites), PS Production Services, and Sim, our team sets up crew availability, gear sourcing, and department logistics so your lighting team arrives fully prepared.

 Capabilities